 Also Read: KCET 2026 Physics Topic Wise Weightage

 The chemistry session of the exam will contain 60 questions in MCQ format covering the entire syllabus.
-Students have 1 hour 20 minutes to attempt all the questions.
+You have 1 hour and 20 minutes to attempt all the questions.
 The topic-wise weightage for KCET 2026 Chemistry can be checked below -

 Topic Name | Weightage (in %age) |